-Ethos is the property that determines our moral conduct.

 46. We cannot recognise this distinction, unless we experiment this contrast of nature.

-47. Virtue is the basis of our moral equilibrium.
+47. Virtue is the basis of our moral equilibrium and it provides us, with the requisite of its application.

-48. It is the essential thing that describes our character.
+48. It is the essential thing that describes our human disposition or personality developed.

-49. It cannot be gained by mere intelligence, but by universal knowledge and wisdom.
+49. It cannot be gained by mere intelligence, but by the emergence of universal knowledge and wisdom.

-50. The same knowledge and wisdom that is linked to other aspects of ethos.
+50. The same knowledge and wisdom that is linked to other aspects of ethos that have been specified before.

-51. Ethos is the common principle of philosophy that has been fundamental.
+51. Ethos is the common principle of philosophy that has been fundamentally present, in our ancient and modern societies.

 52. It has given humanity the opportunity of enlightening our thoughts in moral guidance.